akhirsch/professional-page/cv.markdown

 there have been generalizations and reformulations of categorical semantics of effect systems.
 Ross Tate discovered productors, the most general semantics for a large class of effects.
 I have been working on expanding the theory of productors (and consumptors, their dual).

+My recent work in this area has led to an understanding of strictness and laziness.
+The key idea is that, in most languages, both consumer and producer effects are often present.
+Depending on which is first resolved, either strict or lazy evaluation results.

 - Semantics for Authorization Logics